Anunth-R/Fast-Robots/lab_7.md

 ![image](https://github.com/user-attachments/assets/91100cb2-fc45-4b0c-b5b5-d3919e47bbb4)

 Here is a plot of the results.
-As you can see, the Kalman Filter does an exellent job of smoothly tracking the position of the car without trying to chase indevidual sensor values.
+As you can see, the Kalman Filter does an exellent job of smoothly tracking the position of the car without trying to chase individual sensor values.

 ![KFE](https://github.com/user-attachments/assets/6c8c0bfb-692d-4ef6-b969-8da8fd9734b4)